 Ashley is a movement lawyer, committed to building education equity and racial justice through divestment from prisons, and investing in opportunity and joy for youth of color.
 Previously, Ashley was a staff attorney at Youth Represent and Education Law Center-PA respectively.
 She is a Howard University School of Law alumna.

-Ayla is a proud Pittsburgh native turned proud Jersey City resident.
-A former accountant, she is now an aspiring urban planner focused on multimodal transportation.
+A former accountant, Ayla is now an aspiring urban planner focused on multimodal transportation.
 She serves on the board of Bike JC–an advocacy organization that aims to make streets safe and welcoming for bicyclists.
-She is a graduate of NYU, and will be attending Rutgers University for her Master’s of City and Regional Planning.
+She is a graduate of NYU, and is attending Rutgers University for her Master’s of City and Regional Planning.
+She is also a 2021 Presidential Management Fellows (PMF) Finalist.

 Giselle is an impact-driven healthy and sustainable cities development specialist who has been working at the intersection of urbanism and public health for over a decade.
 At Bloomberg Associates, Giselle advises cities in developing evidence-based urban planning solutions with the aim of improving lives of the greatest number of citizens.